-Sporting the same design as the 2009 Casio G-Shock Frogman GWF1000-1 diving watch, the new gadget is presented in a different color scheme featuring a controversial combination of black and what the Japanese prefers to call Royal Purple.
+Sporting the same design as the 2009 G-Shock Frogman GWF1000-1 diver, the new gadget is presented in a different color scheme featuring a controversial combination of black and what the Japanese prefers to call Royal Purple.
 To my taste, the combination somehow cheapens the watch, makes it more pretentious-looking than the previous model.
 But, of course, this is the matter of personal preference, I am sure that there will be tens of thousands of customers ready to pay for this otherwise great gadget.

 In two words, it means that you will virtually never run dry on power (of course, if you don’t plan to spend the next 10 years on Pluto or some other distant planet.)
-Their signature Self-Adjusting Multi-Band 6 Atomic Timekeeping Technology that periodically adjusts the timekeeper’s display time to real time set by one of many atomic clocks constantly broadcasting their signal across the planet also makes this device significantly more usable.
+Their signature Self-Adjusting Multi-Band 6 Atomic Timekeeping Technology that periodically adjusts the timekeeper’s display time to real-time set by one of many atomic clocks constantly broadcasting their signal across the planet also makes this device significantly more usable.
 Of course, the signal is not available in some obscure parts of the world, but if you happen to live in the area, which is covered, you are golden.

-As usual, the new GF-1000BP-1DR Frogman is literally overstuffed with functions, those including a tide graph, a moon age and phase date, full auto EL backlight, five alarms, GMT, chronograph and, of course, a dive log (this is a diving watch, after all.)
+As usual, the new GF-1000BP-1DR Frogman is literally overstuffed with functions, those including a tide graph, a moon age and phase date, full auto EL backlight, five alarms, GMT, chronograph and, of course, a dive log (this is a diving tool, after all.)

-As far as accuracy is concerned, the watch offers an approximate monthly deviation of +/- 15 seconds, which is a sort of standard for their G-Shock family.
+As far as accuracy is concerned, the GF-1000BP-1DR offers an approximate monthly deviation of +/- 15 seconds, which is a sort of standard for their G-Shock family.
 If you feel underwhelmed by the gadget’s accuracy (I sort of do,) but still inclined to have a G-Shock on your wrist, then you should probably opt for another member of the mighty family that, besides the listed functions, also happens to be equipped with their famous Multi-Band 6 Atomic Timekeeping technology that uses a closest to you atomic clock’s radio signal to periodically adjust the timekeeper’s reading.